metal-stack/docs/docs/src/development/proposals/MEP11/README.md

 - metal-api grpc server needs an auditing interceptor
 - metal-api web server needs an auditing filter / middleware
+- metal-api needs new command line arguments to configure the auditing
 - mini-lab needs a Meilisearch instance
 - mini-lab may need a local S3 compatible storage
 - Consider auditing of volume allocations and freeings outside of metal-stack